graalvm/workshops/native-image/non-fungible-verses/README.md

 ## **STEP 1**: Meet Our Sample Java Application

 This lab describes how to build a simple application with a very minimal REST-based API.
-containerise the application, using Docker.
+The lab then shows how to containerise the application, using Docker.
 First, take a quick look at your simple application.

 We have provided the source code and build scripts for this application in _native-image/containerisation/lab/src_.